bc-marine-canvas/bc-marine-canvas/content/care-and-upkeep/canvas-repair.md

 layout: care-and-upkeep/single.html
 ---

-If you need a repair, stop by our shop with your canvas, and we'll take care of it.
+If you need a repair, bring your canvas or upholstery by our shop, and we'll take care of it.
 We do our best to complete repairs with one or two days, and we can further expedite repairs if needed.